stivalaa/geodesic_cycles/README.md

 Stivala, A. 2020.
 "Reply to “Comment on Geodesic Cycle Length Distributions in Delusional and Other Social Networks”" Journal of Social Structure 21(1):94-106. https://doi.org/10.21307/joss-2020-004

 Stivala, A. 2023.
-"Geodesic cycle length distributions in fictional character networks".
-Unpublished manuscript.
+"Geodesic cycle length distributions in fictional character networks". arXiv preprint https://arxiv.org/abs/2303.11597